Our global agreements

 New Zealand is working alongside the international community to reach a coordinated, effective global response to climate change.

-New Zealand is a party to the United Nations Framework Convention on Climate Change (the Convention), which provides a structure for negotiating climate change agreements.
-The Convention was signed in 1992 at the Earth Summit in Rio de Janeiro and today more than 190 countries have joined.
-Convention parties and the various subsidiary groups meet regularly to discuss the implementation of the convention, including:
+New Zealand is a party to the Convention, which provides a structure for negotiating climate change agreements.
+The Convention was signed in 1992 at the Earth Summit in Rio de Janeiro – today more than 190 countries have joined.
+Convention parties and the various subsidiary groups meet regularly to discuss the implementation of the Convention, including:

 - the implications of the latest scientific findings and technological developments

 - opportunities for collective action and cooperation in reducing emissions

 - ways to support countries to respond to climate change